bpeterson1991/avesa/docs/PROD_ENVIRONMENT_SETUP_GUIDE.md

 # AVESA Production Environment Setup Guide

 This guide provides comprehensive instructions for setting up, configuring, and managing the AVESA data pipeline in the production environment.
-This guide complements the [`DEV_ENVIRONMENT_SETUP_GUIDE.md`](DEV_ENVIRONMENT_SETUP_GUIDE.md) and follows production security best practices.
+This guide complements the [Deployment Guide](DEPLOYMENT_GUIDE.md#development-environment-setup) and follows production security best practices.

 ## Overview